yoggy/md5brute/README.md

 what is this ?
 --------------
-MD5 bruteforce sample program?
+md5brute is MD5 bruteforce sampleprogram using OpenSSL library and OpenMP.
 (CODEGATE2011 CTF Final - Geol or Yut Prob4)

 prerequire
 ----------